kristian-lange/net-glimpse/README.md

 ### Configuration

-Many parameters (e.g. colors, node size, node repulsion, cleaning interval) can be changed in `./config/glimpse.conf`.
+Many parameters of the visualizations (e.g. colors, node size, node repulsion, cleaning interval) can be changed in `./config/glimpse.conf`.
 Have a look - they have comments.

 ![screenshot](docs/screenshot2.png)